ilaydaademoglucs/meditation-island/README.md

 This project was also a way for me to learn more about 3D web development.
 I wanted to figure out how to make interactive objects, animations, and a natural-looking world inside a web browser.

 ## Features
--  🌊 Dynamic 3D Island – Created using Three.js and Sketchfab models.
+- Dynamic 3D Island – Created using Three.js and Sketchfab models.
--  🎵 Sound Effects – Click on objects like the Tibetan singing bowl, fire, or seashells to hear meditation sounds.
+- Sound Effects – Click on objects like the Tibetan singing bowl, fire, or seashells to hear meditation sounds.
--  🐠 Marine Life – Fishes, jellyfish, mermaid and more.
+- Marine Life – Fishes, jellyfish, mermaid and more.
--  🧘‍♀️ Meditation Time – 5 minutes of mindful time.
+- Meditation Time – 5 minutes of mindful time.
--  ⛵ Floating Elements – To bring a dynamic feel.
--  🌅 Sky & Sun System – A dynamic sky and sun.
+- Sky & Sun System – A dynamic sky and sun.

 ## Technologies Used